 - Audit changes in resources.

-- Configure rules for automated email notifications when some elements are changed.
+- Configure rules for automated email notifications when you change some elements.

 Get help with configuration audit